NRexha/EasyMask/README.md

 # Easy Mask

-**Easy Mask** is a Unity tool designed to streamline the process of painting directly on 3D models.
+**Easy Mask** is a Unity tool designed to streamline the process of painting directly on 3D models in editor and save your ourpur in a texture.

 ## Features